 Content: Mostly fiction, but open to almost anything.
 Images should be in landscape form.

 Style: Humor.
 Beautiful things.
 Tragickal things.
 Unpredictable/quixotic as opposed to mundane/pity-seeking.
 Polished, but with no MFA signature.

 Length: Prefer stories 5,000 words or less.
 It’s harder to be longer.

 Revision: We’re happy to suggest revisions and work with (or even co-create with) authors.

-Museum Pieces: You might have a billowing appendage of vocabulary, but we’re not into contests.
+Museum Pieces: You might have a billowing appendage of vocabulary and a brain attuned to boredom, but we’re not into difficulty contests.
 Some works are so impressive that they demand to be put behind glass and not actually read.

 Vetting: We don’t have the resources or inclination to hire a data-mining psychiatrist to vet fans or writers associated with the site.
-Although we strive to limit toxic emissions in the contentsphere, our mission of facilitating interesting literature does not intersect with witch-burning Internet randos over a microdose of wrongthink.
+Although we don’t strive to irradiate anyone’s zen, our mission of facilitating interesting literature does not intersect with witch-burning randos over a microdose of wrongthink.
 Don’t send us a message saying, “Hey, I really like ur site and want to submit!!!
 But activism is really close to my ♡ ♡ and I just want to know, do u believe everything in x, y, and z?
-Sorry to bother u but its important!!”
+Sorry to bother u but itz important!!”
 Please.
 Don’t.
 We follow no ideological 1-drop rule.
 If you’re conflicted, then check out our archives.
 While we don’t traffic in shock culture, we’re not allergic to the kind of controversial work that doubles as a tonic.